Berlin, New Hampshire: Government

 In the New Hampshire Senate, Berlin is included in the 1st District and is currently represented by Republican Erin Hennessey.
 In the New Hampshire House of Representatives, Berlin is included in the Coös 3rd District and is currently represented by Democrats Eamon Kelley, Larry Laflamme and Republican Robert Theberge.
 On the New Hampshire Executive Council, Berlin is in the 1st District and is represented by Republican Joseph Kenney.
-In the United States House of Representatives, Berlin is in New Hampshire's 2nd congressional district and is currently represented by Democrat Ann McLane Kuster.
+In the United States House of Representatives, Berlin is in New Hampshire's 2nd congressional district and is currently represented by Democrat Maggie Goodlander.